kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 ---
-title: "Code in any Language in Kestra"
+title: "Integrate Your Code into Kestra"
 description: "Learn how to integrate your code into workflows in Kestra."
 date: 2024-10-25T13:00:00
 category: Solutions